neurotechuoft/NLPService/README.md

-# P300Service
+# NLPService
-Microservice that analyzes EEG for P300 activity
+Microservice that does word and emoji prediction